 There is still one remaining suspect in the Collin Brown murder case.
 Eric D Campbell, Jr, 30, of Dubuque, wanted for 1st-degree burglary.

 Police responded to shots fired Sunday morning around 12:37 a.m in the area of 15th and Jackson St. Patrol officer advised he heard approximately 8 shots fired.
 According to police scanner traffic, several units responded to the scene.

 Officer advised he had a black Cadillac turning left on central at a high rate of speed.
 Officers tried stopping the vehicle and got in a pursuit with the vehicle.
 Officer advised speeds of 60 miles per hour.
 The pursuit ended at Finley hospital in front of the emergency room entrance of the building.
-Officer advised the driver has been shot in the chest.
-Officer advised they got medics outside and they are transporting him inside the emergency room.
+Officer on scene advises the driver has been shot in the chest, and they got medics outside, that are transporting him in the emergency room.
 Witnesses on scene advised the shots came from the Cadillac.

 Update: Dubuque Police Department releases the name of the driver shot